mobina-soltani/1800_202430_DTC8/README.md

 # 1800_202430_DTC8

-Hello everyone, this is James!
+Hello everyone, this is Youngbin!